What are the pros and cons of Higher Ed Mergers and Alliances? Let’s take a look…

 Reasons for Higher Ed Mergers and Alliances

-There can be many reasons for mergers; first and foremost should be to preserve a tradition or programs for students.
+There can be many reasons for mergers; first and foremost should be to preserve a tradition or program for students.
 Therefore, it is important to bring a focus of what’s best for students and how best to develop a higher quality education, experiences and training for students.
 This is the right focus that creates both a sense of urgency and focus.

 Emphasizing financial gain as the primary factor in creating a merger is the wrong approach to creating a sense of urgency because a merger is going to cost money.
 In fact, there will be additional costs in finances and personnel since the mergers need their own staffing and finances beyond what is available in the two institutions that are merging.